 The Chef de Piste can incorporate an associated difficulty on a course which can be placed before or after the actual obstacle.
 The rider may choose to do it or not.
-If she/he chooses not to do it, she/he will not be marked.
-If she/he chooses to do it, it will be marked for effectiveness only.
+If they choose not to do it, they will not be marked.
+If they choose to do it, it will be marked for effectiveness only.
 If the horse refuses or steps back in front of the obstacle but after the associated difficulty, the rider can again choose to do or not to do the associated difficulty.